consumer dispute arbitration in Houston, Texas 77070

 The Arbitration Battle: Johnson vs. ClearView Solar in Houston, TX

-In the summer of 2023, Marcus Johnson, a Houston resident in the 77070 zip code, found himself embroiled in an arbitration that tested his patience and resolve.
+In the summer of 2023, the claimant, a Houston resident in the 77070 zip code, found himself embroiled in an arbitration that tested his patience and resolve.
 Marcus had contracted ClearView Solar to install solar panels on his home, hoping to reduce his soaring energy bills and embrace a greener lifestyle.
 The contract was signed on March 15, 2023, with a project cost of $18,250, including a guarantee that the system would produce at least 8,000 kWh annually.

 For the first two months after installation, Marcus noticed the system underperformed.
 His energy bills barely budged, and troubleshooting efforts only increased his frustration.
 ClearView representatives assured him repeatedly that "the numbers would improve" with time.
 But by July 2023, Marcus had collected enough data to convince himself otherwise: the system was producing closer to 5,000 kWh—a full 37.5% below the guaranteed output.